-To add further value to this view you can customise the features to include more data, introduce branding by changing the colours used and alter the format depending on the way it is being delivered.
+To add further value to this view, you can customise the features to include more data, introduce branding by changing the colours used, and alter the format depending on the way it is being delivered.

 Microsoft Project allows you to easily create customised reports that meet your requirements.
 The variety of reports include (but are not limited to): cost overviews; pending tasks; goals achieved; available resources, and an entire project overview.

-We mentioned earlier in this post that Microsoft Project is an extremely flexible tool.
+Microsoft Project is an extremely flexible tool.
 This is particularly highlighted when it comes to project availability and resources.

-When we say resources, this of course is project specific but could relate to allocated budget, materials, or team members to name a few.
+When we say resources, this of course is project-specific, but could relate to allocated budget, materials, or team members to name a few.
 Microsoft Project allows you to track available resources and assign costs to each, meaning that you can analyse how your most valuable resources are being used.

 Microsoft Project is built for mobile experiences and flexible working initiatives.